-Retailers in Ireland eventually reacted to the strong Euro by reducing prices, evidenced by Tesco's announcement on 5 May 2009 (Tesco, 2009).
+Retailers in Ireland eventually reacted to the strong euro by reducing prices, evidenced by Tesco's announcement on 5 May 2009 (Tesco, 2009).
 Grocery prices both for brand and own-brand grocery products fell considerably in the first half of 2009, according to surveys conducted by the National Consumer Agency (2009).
 There were also signs of increased competition for branded grocery products, while one leading retailer lowered its own brand grocery product prices so that the gap with the 'hard' discounters, Aldi and Lidl, was significantly narrowed, according to the National Consumer Agency.
 These price reductions and increased retailer competition, in turn, put pressure on food processor margins and farm gate prices.

-While these developments provide the background to the introduction to the Code, they do not provide a justification in terms of market failure.
-They do, however, provide an explanation as to why the Code has been proposed by the Minister.
-Both grocery suppliers (FDII, 2009a) and farmers (IFA, 2009a) requested the Minister to introduce a Code, which also had the support of the Minister for Agriculture, Fisheries and Food, who argued that retailers had a responsibility beyond consumers and shareholders - to suppliers (DAFF, 2009; DETE, 2009a).
-However, while there are many demands for government regulation and intervention, only in instances where there is a market failure is government intervention merited.
+While these developments provide the background to the introduction to the Code, they do not provide a justification in terms of market failure.14 They do, however, provide an explanation as to why the Code has been proposed by the Minister.
+Both grocery suppliers (FDII, 2009)15 and farmers (IFA, 2009a) requested the Minister to introduce a Code, which also had the support of the Minister of Agriculture, Fisheries and Food, who argued that retailers had a responsibility beyond consumers and

-&lt;sup>17 This has been a longstanding recommendation of the Competition Authority.
-See, for example, Competition Authority (2003), but also Competition Authority (2009a, p.
+13 This has been a longstanding recommendation of the Competition Authority.
+See, for example, Competition Authority (2003), but also Competition Authority (2009, p.
 38).
 To date the recommendation has not been implemented by government.

-&lt;sup>18 They do, however, provide a justification in terms of public choice theory.
+14 They do, however, provide a justification in terms of public choice theory.
 For further discussion see Gorecki (2009b).
 Public choice is about explaining the actions of public representatives based on the assumption that politicians make choices that they think will get them re-elected.

-&lt;sup>19 The FDII also called for other measures such as greater links between third level institutions and industry, an increase in credit availability, workable export guarantees and so on.
+15 The FDII also called for other measures such as greater links between third level institutions and industry, an increase in credit availability, workable export guarantees and so on.